rokath/trice/docs/TriceUserGuide.md

 - If you change `trice( "msg:%d", 1);` to `TRice8( "msg:%d", 1);`, to get a 32-bit stamp, the associated **ID** remains unchanged.
 That is because the optional stamp is not a part of the *Trice* itself.
 - IDs stay constant and get only changed to solve conflicts.
 - To make sure, a single ID will not be changed, you could change it manually to a hexadecimal syntax.
-  - This lets the `trice update` command ignore such `TRICE` macros and therefore a full [til.json](../til.json) rebuild will not add them anymore.
+  - This lets the `trice insert` command ignore such `TRICE` macros and therefore a full [til.json](../til.json) rebuild will not add them anymore.
 Generally this should not be done, because this could cause future bugs.
   - It is possible to assign an ID manually as decimal number.
-It will be added to the ID list automatically during the next `trice u` if no conflicts occur.
+It will be added to the ID list automatically during the next `trice i|c|z` if no conflicts occur.
 - If a *Trice* was deleted inside the source tree (or file removal) the appropriate ID stays inside the ID list.
-- If the same string appears again this ID is active again.
+- If the same string appears again in the same file this ID is active again.
 - If a trice occurs more than one time, each occurrence gets a different ID.
 If then 2 of them disappear, their ID numbers stay in `til.json`.
 If then one of them comes back, it gets its ID back.

 ###  17.3. <a name='TriceID0'></a>*Trice* ID 0

-- The trice ID 0 is a placeholder for "no ID", which is replaced automatically during the next `trice update` according to the used trice switches `-IDMethod`, `-IDMin` and `IDMax`.
+- The trice ID 0 is a placeholder for "no ID", which is replaced automatically during the next `trice insert` according to the used trice switches `-IDMethod`, `-IDMin` and `IDMax`.
   - It is sufficient to write the TRICE macros just without the `id(0),` `Id(0),` `ID(0),`.
 It will be inserted automatically according the `-stamp` switch.
-- With `trice zeroSourceTreeIds` all IDs in the given source tree are set to 0.
+- With `trice zero` all IDs in the given source tree are set to 0.
 This gives the option afterwards to set-up a new `til.json` according to a different `-IDMethod`, `-IDMin` and `IDMax`.

 <p align="right">(<a href="#top">back to top</a>)</p>